NelminDev/NDCore/usage/persistence/Introduction.md

 - Use descriptive, namespaced key names for properties (e.g., "player.stats.level")
 - Always provide sensible default values for properties
+- Use custom merge functions for properties that need to combine values
 - Handle errors in the error handler consumer
-- Use custom merge functions for properties that need to combine values
+- Group related properties under a common prefix
+- Cache frequently accessed property values when appropriate
 - Consider the performance impact of frequent property access
 - Use asynchronous operations for non-critical property updates
-- Group related properties under a common prefix
-- Cache frequently accessed property values when appropriate
-- Use the type-safe methods rather than direct PersistentDataContainer access